-Whether or not a raised cholesterol is a cause for concern depends on the balance between HDL and LDL-cholesterol.
-If much of your circulating cholesterol is in the HDL form, then you have a lower risk of heart disease than if most of it is in the LDL form.
+Whether or not a raised cholesterol is a cause for concern depends on the balance between HDL and non-HDL-cholesterol.
+If much of your circulating cholesterol is in the HDL form, you have a lower risk of heart disease than if most of it is in the non-LDL cholesterol form.

-You can calculate your own risk of heart disease if you know your blood pressure and cholesterol/HDL ratio (calculated by dividing your total cholesterol by your HDL level) on-line if you live in the UK at QRisk and if you live in the US via the National Institutes of Health.
+You can calculate your own risk of heart disease if you know your blood pressure and cholesterol/HDL ratio (calculated by dividing your total cholesterol by your HDL level) on-line if you live in the UK at QRisk and if you live in the US via the American College of Cardiology.

 As alcohol increase blood pressure, stick within the safe alcohol limits suggested by your doctor.

 A number of supplements have beneficial effects on cholesterol balance and HDL-cholesterol levels, which I’ve covered in my post on the Best Cholesterol Lowering Supplements.

 Your GP may offer lipid modification therapy (a statin) if your estimated risk of a heart attack or stroke over the next 10 years is calculated as 10% or more, regardless of your overall cholesterol balance.

 Statins (eg atorvastatin, fluvastatin, lovastatin, pravastatin, pitavastatin, rosuvastatin, simvastatin) act on the liver to reduce the amount of cholesterol produced.
 They work by blocking an enzyme (HMG-CoA reductase) that regulates the first step in a series of chemical reactions known as the mevalonate pathway.